SENSE OF SAFETY: TV6 Investigates security changes to North Scott Schools following 2018 gun incident

 "How can we right away at the beginning of the year start building relationships, not only with themselves but with the staff,” he said.

 On the security front, there is a new way to buzz guests into the building.
-At the Junior High School, guests will be buzzed into the building, then buzzed through the lobby into the school.
+At the North Scott Junior High School, guests will be buzzed into the building, then buzzed through the lobby into the school.

 “This summer we added to their camera system.
 We upgraded it from an older camera system to a better camera system,” he said.
-“All of buildings now have camera systems.
+“All of the buildings now have camera systems.

-Meanwhile, Stutting said one change is controversial.
-Lockdowns versus evacuations.
-The Junior High went on lockdown after the incident last year.
+Meanwhile, Stutting said one change is controversial: lockdowns versus evacuations.
+The junior high went on lockdown after the incident last year.

-"That situation in the future would even warrant a lockdown when the situation is under control, but, yet there is a lot of investigating so you don't want kids in the hallways,” he said.
+"That situation in the future would even warrant a lockdown when the situation is under control, but yet there is a lot of investigating, so you don't want kids in the hallways,” he said.
 “We assume that this is one person, but you still want to check lockers, you want to check the electronic foot print to make sure other things are not involved."

-Stutting said he wants teachers and staff to think twice and doesn’t specific rules in place.
+Stutting said he wants teachers and staff to think twice and doesn’t want specific rules in place.

 "We want our teachers to react,” he said.
-“That is going to be the safest, save the most amount of people in extreme circumstances vs saying nope we always march down this hallway."
+“That is going to be the safest, save the most amount of people in extreme circumstances versus saying nope, we always march down this hallway."

-Another change, Stutting says in any incident where the Superintendent is at the scene, someone else will take charge of the district for the time being.
-In the case another incident occurs, there will be a crisis manager.
-Most likely it would be the superintendent but Stutting said if he is not available, someone else will handle the scene, including questions from parents and journalists.
+Another change: Stutting says in any incident where the superintendent is at the scene, someone else will take charge of the district for the time being.
+If another incident occurs, there will be a crisis manager.
+It would most likely be the superintendent, but Stutting said if he is not available, someone else will handle the scene, including questions from parents and journalists.